Judge Cannon OKs release of special counsel’s report into Trump and election subversion

 (CNN) — Judge Aileen Cannon said on Monday that she would not block the release of special counsel Jack Smith’s report on his investigation into Donald Trump and efforts to overturn the 2020 election.

-However, Cannon has scheduled a court hearing later this week regarding the part of Smith’s report dealing with the classified documents probe.
+However, Cannon scheduled a court hearing later this week on Attorney General Merrick Garland’s plan to share with some lawmakers the part of Smith’s report dealing with the classified documents probe.
+In the meantime, she is continuing to halt the department from disclosing that aspect of the report to anyone outside of the agency.

+The new order from the Trump-appointed judge is the latest twist in a court fight that has upended the Justice Department’s preparations for winding down its investigations into Trump before he is sworn into office next week, while jeopardizing the transparency Congress and the public have into those probes.

+The department has historically released the final reports on special counsel investigations into presidents, including while those presidents were still in the White House.
+But as part of an unrelenting legal attack on Smith, Trump and his allies have delayed the publication of January 6 volume of the report, which is not expected to break new ground factually, and has paused even limited disclosure of the report on the classified documents investigation.

 The-CNN-Wire